Azure/azure-cosmos-dotnet-v3/docs/sync_up_msdata_direct.md

 - Setup the CosmosDB repository in the local environment, using the [CosmosDB onboarding guide](https://eng.ms/docs/cloud-ai-platform/azure-data/azure-data-azure-databases/cosmos-db-and-postgresql/azure-cosmos-db/azure-cosmos-db-onboarding-guide/engineering/dev-getting-started/clone-and-build-repo).
 Please note, building the entire repository is not required for the sync-up process.

-- Navigate to the clonned `CosmosDB` directory and check out the following branch, `master` using the below git commands:
+- Navigate to the cloned `CosmosDB` directory and check out the following branch, `master` using the below git commands:
     -       git pull && git checkout master

 ## Steps Required to Update msdata direct Repo